Croco Black Friday 2024 banner element

 The Posts widget allows you to adjust the query by choosing a post type to display or exclude certain post types, terms, or post date ranges in a search.

-After editing the page, set display conditions to the Search Results page.
+After editing the page, set display conditions to the Search Results page in Elementor’s setting.

 Crocoblock search WooCommerce